rchaocai/aqua_rowhammer_mitigation/README.md

 ### Steps for Gem5 Evaluation
 Here you will recreate results in Figure 3, 6, 7, 9, 10, and 11, by executing the following steps:
-- **Compile Gem5:** `cd gem5 ; scons -j50 build/X86/gem5.opt`
+- **Gem5编译:** `cd gem5 ; python3 `which scons` build/X86/gem5.opt -j20`
-- **Set Paths** in `scripts/env.sh`.
-You will set the following :
+- **配置Path** `scripts/env.sh`. 参考源码中配置 :
     - `GEM5_PATH`: the full path of the gem5 directory (that is, `<current-dirctory>/gem5`).
     - `SPEC17_PATH`: the path to your SPECint-CPU 2017 installation.
     - `CKPT_PATH`: the path to a new folder where the checkpoints will be created next (for example, `<current-directory/cpts>`).
     - Optionally, modify `MAX_GEM5_PARALLEL_RUNS` to set the maximum number of parallel gem5 threads the system can support.
 For example, for a 30-core system, set the variable to 30.
     - Please source the paths as: `source scripts/env.sh` after modifying the file.
-- **Test Creating and Running Checkpoints:** For each program the we need to create a checkpoint of the program state after the initialization phase of the program is complete, which will be used to run the simulations with different Rowhammer defense configurations.
+- **生成Checkpoints测试:** For each program the we need to create a checkpoint of the program state after the initialization phase of the program is complete, which will be used to run the simulations with different Rowhammer defense configurations.
     - To test the checkpointing process, run `cd scripts; ./ckptscript_test.sh perlbench 4 2017;`: this will create a checkpoint after 1Mn instructions (should complete in a couple of minutes).
       * In case the `ckptscript_test.sh` fails with the error `$SPEC17_PATH/SPEC2017_inst/benchspec/CPU/500.perlbench_r/run/run_base_refrate_<config-name>-m64.<run-number>/perlbench_r_base.<config-name>-m64: No such file or directory` (or similar error message), it indicates the script is unable to find the run-directory for perlbench.
 Please follow the steps outlined in [README_SPEC_INSTALLATION.md](./README_SPEC_INSTALLATION.md) to ensure the run-directories are properly set up for all the SPEC-benchmarks.
-- **Run All Experiments:** for all the benchmarks, run `cd scripts; ./run_all.sh`.
+- **运行实验:** for all the benchmarks, run `cd scripts; ./run_all.sh`.
 This will run the following scripts:
     - `create_checkpoints.sh` - This creates checkpoints for single-core and multi-core benchmarks.
       * **Create Checkpoint:** For each benchmark, the checkpoints will be created using `./ckptscript.sh <BENCHMARK> <NUM-CORES> <SPEC-VERSION>`.
       	- By default, `ckptscript.sh` is run for 52 programs in parallel (18 single-core SPEC workloads, 18 multi-core SPEC workloads, and 14 multi-core MIXED workloads).